skyworld123/fl_exp/README.md

 A PyTorch-based federated learning experiment platform, which currently supports training, testing and predicting of the following tasks:

-* classic image classification tasks, including MNIST, FashionMNIST, and CIFAR10
+* classic image classification tasks, including MNIST, FashionMNIST and CIFAR10
 * action recognition tasks, including HMDB51, UCF101 and Kinetics400